desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 If a Child DNS Operator implements the protocol, the following conditions have to be met:

-1. Each Bootstrapping Zone MUST be securely delegated, i.e. have a valid DNSSEC chain of trust from the root.
+1. Each Signaling Zone MUST be securely delegated, i.e. have a valid DNSSEC chain of trust from the root.

 2. The Child DNS Operator SHOULD publish CDS/CDNSKEY records at the